 The $1 billion CAD Small Communities Fund provides funding for priority public infrastructure projects that deliver on local needs.
 Canada and Ontario will each provide $272 million to support projects in communities across the province with fewer than 100,000 residents.
 This funding will help address local priorities, supporting job creation and economic growth, thus sustaining a high quality of life in small communities across Ontario for years to come.

 The Government of Canada will provide up to $2.8 million through the Small Communities Fund for this project.
 The Province of Ontario will contribute up to $2.8 million to this project.
 Lakeland Energy Ltd. will be responsible for all remaining costs of the project.

-Investment in fiber optic cable will ensure high speed internet access for residents, visitors and businesses in communities in Muskoka, helping to promote long-term economic growth for the region.
+Investment in fiber optic cable will ensure high speed internet access for residents, visitors, and businesses in communities in Muskoka, helping to promote long-term economic growth for the region.
 It’s part of the largest infrastructure investment in Ontario’s history – more than $130 billion over 10 years.
-Deployment of fiber optic cables will invite more businesses to the region, will create new jobs in technical and administration domains.
-Investment in fiber optic networks are proven to have direct and indirect impact on country’s GDP.
+Deployment of fiber optic cables will invite more businesses to the region, will create new jobs in technical and administrative domains.
+Investment in fiber optic networks is proven to have a direct and indirect impact on the country’s GDP.